daudix/daudix.one/content/snug-nook/index.md

 I see... we also have:

-- ??? room
 - Memeboard
+- Ananas Duck
 - Hall of...
 Shame
 - Most of my friends
+- Duckquill updates and devlog channel
 - No voice channels, that's right, shy folks
 - Time zone roles that no other server has
+- Custom emojis on both Discord and Matrix
 - Color roles that every other server also has
-- Duckquill and this website's updates and devlog channels
-- Custom emojis on both Discord and Matrix (but mostly on Discord)

 Plus we got "locations" metaphor; `#general` and `#welcome`?
 Nope.
 We have `#living-room` and `#hallway`!